emu-russia/breaks/BreakingNESWiki_DeepL/APU/pads.md

 |---|---|
 |![pad_in](/BreakingNESWiki/imgstore/apu/pad_in.jpg)|![pad_out](/BreakingNESWiki/imgstore/apu/pad_out.jpg)|

-The pin design is not different from the D0-D7 pin design, except that the analog of the `RD` signal is the internal reset signal (`RES`) and the analog of the `WR` signal is always connected to VCC (equal to 1, i.e. the pin always works as output).
+The design is not different from the D0-D7 terminals design, except that the analog of the `RD` signal is the internal reset signal (`RES`) and the analog of the `WR` signal is always connected to VCC (equal to 1, i.e. the pin always works as output).

 During reset (RES = 1) the In/Out terminals are disconnected.
 During reset the terminal circuit operates similarly to the D0-D7 terminal circuit, with RD = WR = 1, and this signal value disconnects the terminal (`z`).